-The dictionary defines abseiling – or rappelling as it is it is more commonly known in the U.S. – as the act of sliding down a rope under controlled conditions in order to make a safe descent of a cliff face or other sheer surface.
-The term comes from the German word "abseilen," which translates as "top rope down."
+The dictionary defines abseiling – or rappelling as it is it is more commonly known in the U.S. – as the act of sliding down a rope under controlled conditions in order to make a safe descent off a cliff face or other sheer surface.
+The term traces its origins to the German word "abseilen," which translates as "top rope down."

 The Origins of Rappelling

 This now-common method of descending from a mountain can trace its origins back to an alpine guide by the name of Jean Charlet-Straton who led expeditions into the Alps from Chamonix, France back in the late 1800s.
 As legend has it, Charlet-Straton failed in an attempt to summit Petite Aiguille du Dru on the Mont Blanc Massif back in 1876.
 After finding himself stuck on the mountain, he had to improvise a method of getting safely back down.
 The technique that he came up with involved using the abseil approach, which meant fixing a rope to the rock face, then attaching it to himself.
 From there, the Frenchman would slowly lower himself down the mountain, releasing the rope a bit at a time in order to control the descent.

 Today, abseiling is considered an important basic skill that every climber should have in their skillset.
 It is not only useful in emergency situations, but is a common way of getting down a mountain.
 That said, it is estimated that about 25% of all climbing deaths occur while rappelling, which is why proper gear and training are recommended before attempting.

 Most of this gear is not specific to abseiling and is already part of the basic climbing kit.
 It may be used a bit differently on the descent, but its purpose is much the same while going up or down.
 In other words, the technique was originally created using the gear that was already on hand, which continues to be the case today.